Combinatorial descriptions of biclosed sets in affine type: Motivating example: The affine symmetric group

+\item If $i<j<k$ with $(i,k)$ and $(j,k)\in J$, and $j\equiv k \bmod n$, then $(i+\ell n,k)\in J$ for all $\ell$ such that $i\leq i+\ell n\leq j$. \end{enumerate} Note that conditions (3) and (4) are equivalent; we have included both for clarity.
 We define $J$ to be \newword{coclosed} if the complement of $J$ is closed, and we define $J$ to be \newword{biclosed} if $J$ is both closed and coclosed.
 We note that the intersection of any collection of closed sets is closed, and, for an arbitrary subset $K$ of $T$ or $\tT$, we define the \newword{closure} $\overline{K}$, to be the intersection of all closed sets containing $K$.
 Similarly, the union of any collection of coclosed sets is coclosed; we define the \newword{interior} $K^{\circ}$ to be the union of all coclosed sets contained in $K$.

-The following is a special case of a result for all Coxeter groups: \begin{proposition} The finite biclosed subsets of $T$ (respectively $\tT$) are exactly the sets of inversions of the permutations in $S_n$ (respectively $\tS_n$). \end{proposition}
+The following is a special case of a result for all Coxeter groups (see, e.g., \cite{Dyer2019}): \begin{proposition} The finite biclosed subsets of $T$ (respectively $\tT$) are exactly the sets of inversions of the permutations in $S_n$ (respectively $\tS_n$). \end{proposition}

 The set $T$ is finite, so all subsets of $T$ are finite.
 But $\tT$ is infinite, so it is natural to consider all biclosed subsets of $\tT$, without the assumption of finiteness.

 The following is a special case of a conjecture by Matthew Dyer.
 Dyer tells us that he already checked this case; we will give the first published proof in \Cref{sec:combinatorial}. \begin{theorem} The collection of all biclosed subsets of $\tT$, ordered by containment, is a complete lattice.
 For any collection of biclosed sets $\cX$, we have $\bigvee \cX = \overline{\bigcup_{J \in \cX} J}$ and $\bigwedge \cX = \left( \bigcap_{J \in \cX} J \right)^{\circ}$. \end{theorem}